Curriculum

 Facilities: Built for education

-Opportunities to learn primary and specialty care techniques for small animals and exotics happen at the Veterinary Teaching Hospital while students work with equine and livestock animals at the Johnson Family Equine Hospital and livestock hospital at the same campus, just down the road.
+Opportunities to learn primary and specialty care techniques for small animals and exotics happen at the Veterinary Teaching Hospital while students work with equine and livestock animals at the Johnson Family Equine Hospital and livestock hospital at the same campus.

 Building highlights: